Casa Terza

 Casa Terza Today

-Casa Terza provides me with the opportunity to share the gifts that Puerto Vallarta has blessed me with.
-This isn’t work as it is the culmination of some of my lifelong interests: Play, Community, Daydreaming, Visioning, Architecture, Health and Wellness
+Casa Terza provides us with the opportunity to share the gifts that Puerto Vallarta has blessed us with.
+This isn’t work as much as it is the culmination of some lifelong interests: Play, Community, Daydreaming, Visioning, Architecture, (more for me than Kari), Health and Wellness.

-I believe that the best way someone can feel more of what I felt/feel is to experience it with the synergy of community.
+We believe that the best way someone can feel more of what we felt/feel is to experience it with the synergy of community.
 That’s why Casa Terza was designed with groups in mind.
 Consider us for your girls’ trips, retreats, and group stays.

 Women Only?
 Black Women Only?